iain/scripted/README.md

 ### Known issues

-* Only works on Ruby 1.9: MRI.
+* Only works on MRI 1.9 and Rubinius in 1.9 mode.
 * JRuby and Ruby 1.8 don't play well with some Unix related stuff.
-* Rubinius doesn't play nice with character encoding of the table and announcer.

 ## Contributing